solidfire/solidfire-cli/README.md

 --groupsnapshotid

 Unique ID of the group snapshot.

 --savecurrentstate

-true: The previous active volume image is kept.false: (default) The previous active volume image is deleted.
+true: The previous active volume image is kept. false: (default) The previous active volume image is deleted.

 --name

 Name for the snapshot.
 If no name is given, then the name of the snapshot being rolled back to is used with  "-copy" appended to the end of the name.

 --attributes

 List of Name/Value pairs in JSON object format

 #### rollbackto ####
 Command: